Summer is Gone and Gift Giving is Upon Us

 First, I called up my grandmother to get her recipe, forgetting of course that my grandmother, a fabulous cook, didn’t actually have recipes.
 She had habits and instincts from all her years of cooking that she magically implemented in the kitchen.

-That said, what she did have were plenty of tips, the so-called “secret sauce” or insider knowledge that takes an average recipe and makes it delicious.
+That said, what she did have was plenty of tips, the so-called “secret sauce” or insider knowledge that takes an average recipe and makes it delicious.

 The Inside Scoop